OlegGanko/rsschool-cv/cv.md

 ### Experience
 For the last 7 years I have been working as a freelancer: vector illustrations, photographs and their processing.

+### Education
+2001-2006
+: BSUIR.
+Faculty of Computer Systems and Networks.
+Information technology software.

+### Languages
+   * English
+        Until this year, I have not studied English professionally.
+Now I go to courses (Starter-A1).
+At the same time I study in the Duolingo mobile program.
+   * Русский
+   * Беларускi

+---